PM Modi holds phone conversation with Putin, reviews energy, trade and defence ties

 During his conversation with the Russian president, PM Modi reiterated his call for dialogue and diplomacy to end the ongoing war

-Kremlin confirmed on Friday (December 16) that Russian President Vladimir Putin held a telephone conversation with Indian Prime Minister Narendra Modi.
+Kremlin informed on Friday (December 16) that Russian President Vladimir Putin held a telephonic conversation with Indian Prime Minister Narendra Modi to discuss a range of issues of mutual and global interest.

-Indian prime minister's office stated that regarding the ongoing Russia-Ukraine war, PM Modi reiterated his call for dialogue and diplomacy as the only way forward.
+Indian prime minister's office stated that regarding the ongoing Russia-Ukraine war, which started on February 24 and led to massive food and fuel crises, PM Modi reiterated his call for dialogue and diplomacy as the only way forward.

 The officials have stated that PM Modi and the Russian president also reviewed the bilateral ties in areas of energy, trade and investments, and defence cooperation.